 Unless you earn less than $12,000 annually individually or $24,000 annually jointly with a spouse, self-employed contractors are required to pay estimated quarterly taxes every three months.

 - April 15th

 **Reminder** 1099 Forms Due January 31st

 That about sums it up!
-I hope these 115 tax deductions for real estate agents help you not only save money on taxes from the year before but also guides you to be more strategic on tax savings for the future.
+I hope these 115 tax deductions for real estate agents help you save money on taxes from the year before and guide you to be more strategic in tax savings for the future.

 Would You Like To Partner With Me?